open-life-science/open-life-science.github.io/open-incubator.md

     title: Catalyst
     description: |
       Funded by [Chan Zuckerberg Initiative](https://chanzuckerberg.com/), the [Catalyst Project](https://catalystproject.cloud/) aims to develop a **collaborative service** to **facilitate access** to **cloud infrastructure** for biomedical research communities in **Latin America** and **Africa**.
 You can read more about it in the [submitted proposal](https://zenodo.org/records/7025288).
+    image:
+      link: images/logo/catalyst-logo-dark-bg-white.png
+      alt: |
+        Catalyst logo: A green logo consisting of a gear icon, meshing into a globe on a neutral gray background.
+Below the logo is the word 'CATALYST' in bold, and under immediately under it, the word 'PROJECT' appears in bold, written in a smaller font.
     key_personal:
       ids:
       - emmyft